softwaremill/jekyll-softwaremill/_posts/company/2015-10-06-free-monads.md

 val result: String = logic.foldMap(testingInterpeter)
 // assert that the result is correct
 ````
+[Check out this Gist](https://gist.github.com/kciesielski/27b53055efbb0fe0188f) if you'd like to see full working implementation.
 To sum up - it is possible to live without free monads, and there's definitely a lot of very good code which proves that, but sometimes using free monads you can create elegant, composable, cleanly separated (responsibility-wise) programs.
 Yet another tool in our programming toolbox!

 ## Further reading